supleed2/EIE4-FYP/writeup.md

 As this project is built using the LiteX Framework, the project implementation begins with setting up the framework and creating a basic SoC including a custom module and connections from the CPU to the module so that the module can be controlled from software running on the CPU.
 A LiteX project consists of a main Python script that creates a class instance representing the SoC to be built including all peripherals and sub-modules, [`make.py`](make.py) in this project.
 This file is based on the [`gsd_orangecrab.py`](https://github.com/litex-hub/litex-boards/blob/master/litex_boards/targets/gsd_orangecrab.py) target file from the [litex-boards GitHub repository](https://github.com/litex-hub/litex-boards/), with modifications made to add the custom modules created as part of this project and debugging tools such as the LiteScope Analyzer.
 The build script uses the OrangeCrab platform class, which defaults to a VexRiscV-Standard CPU as the SoC core, but can be overridden from the command line with the `--cpu-type` and `--cpu-variant` flags.

 An initial test of custom module creation was performed by replacing the LiteX-provided `LedChaser` with a custom module that reads a value set from a CSR and outputs the 3 PWM signals for the red, green and blue pins of the `user_led` (LED on the OrangeCrab).
 The [`TestRgb`](modules/testRGB.py) module creates a `SCRStorage` memory representing the target RGB value for the LED in 24 bit colour, and this register is connected to an input of the [`ledPwm`](rtl/ledPwm.sv) SystemVerilog module where an 8 bit counter increments at the 48MHz system clock and the output is high if the target value is greater than the counter value for each LED channel.
 The three output pins are then connected using a `comb` statement to the LED pin objects within the LiteX module, and the SystemVerilog source file is added to the list of sources provided to Yosys for synthesis.
-The LiteX and SystemVerilog modules are included in Appendix (OR Listing) x.y and x.z respectively for reference.
+The LiteX and SystemVerilog modules are included in Listings x.y and x.z respectively for reference.

-- TODO: Add files to appendix or inline here as listings

 [Listing: `TestRgb` LiteX Module](modules/testRGB.py)